-Bipolar disorder (formerly called manic-depressive illness or manic depression) is a mental disorder that causes unusual shifts in mood, energy, activity levels, concentration, and the ability to carry out day-to-day tasks.
+Bipolar disorder (formerly called manic-depressive illness or manic depression) is a mental illness that causes unusual shifts in mood, energy, activity levels, concentration, and the ability to carry out day-to-day tasks.

 There are three types of bipolar disorder.
 All three types involve clear changes in mood, energy, and activity levels.
 These moods range from periods of extremely “up,” elated, irritable, or energized behavior (known as manic episodes) to very “down,” sad, indifferent, or hopeless periods (known as depressive episodes).
 Less severe manic periods are known as hypomanic episodes.

-- Bipolar I Disorder— defined by manic episodes that last at least 7 days (most of the day, nearly every day) or by manic symptoms that are so severe that the person needs immediate hospital care.
+- Bipolar I disorder is defined by manic episodes that last at least 7 days (most of the day, nearly every day) or by manic symptoms that are so severe that the person needs immediate hospital care.
 Usually, depressive episodes occur as well, typically lasting at least 2 weeks.
 Episodes of depression with mixed features (having depressive symptoms and manic symptoms at the same time) are also possible.
 The experience of four or more episodes of mania or depression within a year is termed “rapid cycling.”

-- Bipolar II Disorder— defined by a pattern of depressive episodes and hypomanic episodes, but not the full-blown manic episodes that are typical of Bipolar I Disorder.
+- Bipolar II disorder is defined by a pattern of depressive episodes and hypomanic episodes, but the episodes are less severe than the manic episodes in bipolar I disorder.

-Sometimes a person might experience symptoms of bipolar disorder that do not match the three categories listed above, which is referred to as “other specified and unspecified bipolar and related disorders.”
+Sometimes a person might experience symptoms of bipolar disorder that do not match the three categories listed above, and this is referred to as “other specified and unspecified bipolar and related disorders.”

 Bipolar disorder is typically diagnosed during late adolescence (teen years) or early adulthood.
 Occasionally, bipolar symptoms can appear in children.
-Bipolar disorder can also first appear during a woman’s pregnancy or following childbirth.
 Although the symptoms may vary over time, bipolar disorder usually requires lifelong treatment.
 Following a prescribed treatment plan can help people manage their symptoms and improve their quality of life.

 Signs and Symptoms